Codiad/Codiad/CONTRIBUTING.md

 There is an established format for `components` which utilizes one JS (`init.js`) and one CSS (`screen.css`) which is handled by the loader file.
 Any other resources used should be loaded or accessed from one of these.

-**Dont't Reinvent the Wheel!**.
+**Don't Reinvent the Wheel!**.
 There's an API and defined, easy-to-inderstand set of methods for a reason - use them.

 Stick to the conventions defined in other components as closely as possible.